Excited to have fuller lips?

 Eating After A Lip Filler Injection

-You can eat after a lip filler treatment.
+You can eat after lip fillers; just eat easy to eat foods.
 However, there are a few things you should consider when eating.

 First, try to let the numbing cream wear off before eating.
 It’s dangerous to eat when your lips are numb after treatment.